leoponce82/leoponce82/README.md

-- 👋 Hi, I’m @leoponce82
+- 👋 @leoponce82
-- 👀 I’m interested in electronics/robotics/programing
+- 👀 electronics/robotics/programing
-- 🌱 I’m currently learning ros/python/robotics
-- 💞️ I’m looking to collaborate on ..everithing i can
+- 🌱 Graduate Research Assistant at the Edison Lab UGA
-- 📫 How to reach me ... leo-ponce82@hotmail.com
+- 📫 leo-ponce82@hotmail.com

 <!---
 leoponce82/leoponce82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.